ni/NI-ELVIS-III-Python-Examples/docs/1_Sample_N_Samples_and_Continuous_Modes.md

 The Python ELVIS III API provides functions for you to perform three I/O modes of signal acquisition and generation: 1 sample, n samples, and continuous.
 Use the following table to learn about these modes.

-Note: N samples is available only for analog signals.
-Continuous mode is not available yet.
+Note: N samples and continuous modes are available only for analog signals.

 <table>
     <thead>